yarocruz/veg-head/README.md

 open weather map; for returning the coordinates of a user inputed location, google map api; to create a map for restaraunt search, and finally the native geolocation api to return the users location.

+The restaraunt search initially asks the user if they would like to share their location.
+If the user says yes, their current latitude and longitude will be used to generate the search results.

+If a user says no, they then can enter a location in to the search bar.
+If a location is entered in to the search box the script then calls the open weather map api to return the latitude and longitude of the entered city.
+Those coordinates are then used in the search function to return the results.

+When any search is made the google maps api is used to create and populate a map based on the results from the zomato api.

+The recipe search works similarly returning recipes using the edamam api and populating the results in cards.